saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## Enabling TalkBack/Voiceover on your Devices

 To utilize TalkBack on your iOS/Android devices, make sure you have access to supported devices, We support iOS 13 and above, and Android 10 and above.
+We are automatically enabling these Accessibility tools for you with a single click without going to the OS setting!

 Follow these steps:

 1. **Open a Live Testing Session**: Start any Live Testing session, whether it's a Cross Browser or Native Application test.